johnpuddephatt/yorspace-11ty/_pages/lowfield-green.md

 ---
 layout: lowfieldgreen
 name: Lowfield Green
-title: A sustainable and affordable new way of living with YorSpace
+title: New build, low carbon homes designed to create a sustainable and affordable new way of living in Acomb
-subtitle: We’re pioneering a model that will create sustainably built and permanently affordable homes while also allowing people to come together and create their own communities.
+subtitle: We’re pioneering a co-operative Mutual Home Ownership model that will create 19 sustainably built and permanently affordable homes for the York community.
 ---